 If the steps above sound too complicated, or they’re just not something you want to do this season, no worries–we understand.
 Simply come into your local Camping World location and have our highly qualified service professionals do it for you.
 Doing it yourself can be rewarding, but paying professionals to handle your home on wheels is never a bad idea.

 For other winterization tips and tricks, check out your RV’s owner’s manual.
-It’s common for different classes of RVs and different appliances to have additional needs before you can properly store your RV for the winter.
+It’s common for different classes of RVs, such as Happier Camper, and different appliances to have additional needs before you can properly store your RV for the winter.
 After all, a successful winterization leads to a successful spring when RV season rolls around again.